 JT: "We knew that it was going to be a long battle.
 Our guys, even when we were down 10-0, we knew we were going to fight our way back in it and putting that drive together and scoring that touchdown, that gave us the proof that we needed that it indeed was going to happen.
-"I thought throughout the whole

-"I thought throughout the whole course of the game there was a belief factor there that we were going to get it done, and we didn't come up with some of the plays to do it, but it wasn't because our kids, didn't prepare and it wasn't because they didn't fight because they did both of those things."
+"I thought throughout the whole course of the game there was a belief fac-tor there that we were going to get it done, and we didn't come up with some of the plays to do it, but it wasn't because our kids didn't prepare and it wasn't because they didn't fight because they did both of those things would have come out a different way.
+"I thought our defense did a good job and fought like crazy and came up with things that we needed, such as field position and turnovers and we didn't get it